 Elephant seals at Chimney Rock

-Birdwatching at Abbotts Lagoon
+Birding at Abbotts Lagoon

-You can spot birds everywhere at Point Reyes, but for sheer diversity and easy viewing, head to the brackish waters of Abbotts Lagoon and its neighbouring freshwater ponds.
-Follow the trail along its edge and you can easily spot western grebes, pie-billed grebes, coots, black-shouldered kites and Caspian terns.
+You can spot birds everywhere at Point Reyes, but for sheer diversity and easy viewing, head to the brackish waters of Abbotts Lagoon and its neighboring freshwater ponds.
+Follow the trail along its edge and you can easily spot western grebes, pie-billed grebes, coots, black-shouldered kites, and Caspian terns.
 The autumn migration season is the best time to build up your birder’s life list, but you’ll find interesting sightings here year-round.